 The core team begins by developing a workplan for implementing the NVI Prioritization and Sequencing Framework, including a schedule, budget and leads for individual activities.
-A template is provided for the workplan, outlining the key tasks that are required for implementation of the NVI Prioritization and Sequencing Framework.
+A template is provided for the workplan ("0.3 NVI-PST Phase 0 - Workplan template"), outlining the key tasks that are required for implementation of the NVI Prioritization and Sequencing Framework.